unisse-courses/s14-mp3/UPDATES.md

   - [ ] Delete Account Button (IN MODAL) -> Should delete the user from the db
   - [ ] Should have ALL of the posts under that user pre-loaded
   - [X] Loads the current user's account info
+    - [ ] Loads the Profile Picture in Profile Container
 - [ ] Edit Account Profile
-  - [ ] Update Button -> Should update the user info in the db
+  - [ ] Update Button -> Should update the user info in the db & update the page information agad
   - [X] Account info should be pre-loaded na
+    - [ ] Shows the preview of the picture & allows picture input
+    - [ ] Displays the email but u cant edit it (no input, so its just there)
+  - [ ] Username validation (1 blob)
 2. IN GENERAL
 - [X] "Remember me" feature
 - [ ] Each page AFTER LOGIN should have its own route ("/:id")